magento/devdocs/guides/v2.0/migration/migration-tool-internal-spec.md

 ### Delta migration mode

 After main migration, additional data could have been added to the Magento 1 database (for example, by customers on storefront).
-To track this data, database triggers should be set up for tables in the beginning of migration process.
-For detailed steps, see [Migrate data created by 3rd party extensions]({{page.baseurl}}migration/migration-migrate-delta.html#migrate-delta-external-extensions).
+To track this data, the Tool sets up the database triggers for tables in the beginning of migration process.
+For more information, see [Migrate data created by 3rd party extensions]({{page.baseurl}}migration/migration-migrate-delta.html#migrate-delta-external-extensions).

 <h2 id="data-sources">Data Sources</h2>